 The greeks are hyperparameters.

-When a sample is misclassified and pₜ is small, the loss is unaffected.
-Gamma is the focusing parameter and adjusts the rate at which the easy samples are down-weighted.
-Samples get down-weighted when samples are misclassified and pₜ is close to 1.
+When a sample classification is inappropriate and pₜ is small, it does not affect the loss.
+Gamma is a focusing parameter and adjusts the rate at which the easy samples are down-weighted.
+Samples get down-weighted when their classification is inappropriate and pₜ is close to 1.
 When gamma is 0, the focal loss is close to the cross-entropy loss.
-Upon increasing gamma, the effect of modulating factor is increased.
+Upon increasing gamma, the effect of modulating factor also increases.

-ResNet is used for deep feature extraction and FPN is used on the top of ResNet for constructing multi-scale feature pyramid from one single resolution image.
-FPN is fast to compute and works scalably on multiscale.
+Here, deep feature extraction uses ResNet.
+Using FPN on top of ResNet further helps in constructing a multi-scale feature pyramid from a single resolution image.
+FPN is fast to compute and works efficiently on multiscale.

-Here we have used ResNet50-FPN pre-trained on MS COCO.
-We have tried to identify humans in the photo.
+We used ResNet50-FPN pre-trained on MS COCO to identify humans in the photo.
 The threshold is set above a score of 0.5.
-The results are shown in marked images below along with confidence values.
+The following images show the result with markings and confidence values.

 We further tried to detect other objects like chairs.

 Conclusion: It’s great to know that training on the COCO dataset can detect objects from unknown scenes.
 The object detection in the scenes took 5-7 seconds.
 So far, we have put filters of human or chair in results.
 RetinaNet can detect all the identifiable objects in the scene.